TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 ### Impersonation

-Nussknacker has an impersonation mechanism, allowing system's technical users to perform actions on behalf of business users.
+Nussknacker supports an impersonation mechanism on the API level, allowing system's technical users to perform actions on behalf of business users.
 A technical user has to have the `Impersonate` global permission configured in order to be able to impersonate.